GrassRootsCrypto/GrassRootsDemo.github.io/index.md

 ---
 layout: splash
-author_profile: true
+title: "GrassRoots Crypto"
 ---

-## Education, Traning, Consulting, Advice
+## Education, Traning, Consulting, Advice, Defi

 GrassRoots Crypto is a company dedecticated to education to users in the crypto space.
 We understand how difficutlt it can be to find what you need to know, even with the power of google.